parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/tuto-100-registration.md

   at the link present** in the email confirmation and wait for the manager in your organization to **validate your request**.

-From that point you can login into the [portal](http://r2lab.inria.fr/index.md).
+From that point you can login into the [Reservation Portal](http://r2lab.inria.fr/index.md).
 However, you need a slice.
 Let's move to the [next tab](javascript:open_tab('SLICE')) to create one.

 </div>